wbhamilton/wbhamilton.github.io/about.md

 ---
 ## ME

 Hello.
 My name is Brad, and this is 1twentyeight.com.
-I am married to Julie, and have two kids.
-I&#8217;m originally from Texas.
+Spouse = Julie.
+Offspring = 2 highschoolers.
+Originally from Texas.
 From 2006 to 2011 we lived in the United Kingdom (Cardiff, Wales) where I was the Director of a charity (non-profit), CommunityOne.
 This site was birthed during my time there.
 In August 2011 we moved to Portland, Oregon.
-After a brief stint at OCHIN and five years at [Puppet](http://puppet.com), I am now the Director of Customer Success at [BlueVolt](http://bluevolt.com) <sup>1</sup>.
+After a brief stint at OCHIN, five years at [Puppet](http://puppet.com), and one and a half years as Director of Customer Success at [BlueVolt](http://bluevolt.com), I am now the Director of Customer Journey Solutions at [New Relic](https://newrelic.com)<sup>1</sup>.

 I use 1twentyeight as a place to write about things that strike my fancy.